Azure/bicep-registry-modules/avm/res/network/private-endpoint/README.md

 Required.
 The name of the role to assign.
 If it cannot be found you can specify the role definition ID instead.

 - Required: Yes
 - Type: string

-### Parameter: `serviceResourceId`

-Resource ID of the resource that needs to be connected to the network.
-- Required: Yes
-- Type: string